* Plans to develop 8 new battery EV models

 * Says to launch at least 4 all-battery EVs in China by 2022

-* Self-driving tests safe, no plans to stop after Uber accident (Adds executive's comments on self-driving technology)
+* Self-driving tests safe, no plans to stop after Uber accident (Adds details on Nissan's plans from briefing)

-Nissan said on Friday it would develop eight new all-battery EVs over the next five years, including four models for China.
+The Japanese automaker said on Friday it would develop eight new all-battery EVs over the next four years, including four models for China, where it is planning to expand.
 Its luxury Infiniti brand would begin carrying new electric models from 2021, it added.

-Through 2022, vehicles powered by its "e-Power" gasoline-hybrid technology would likely comprise the majority of Nissan's electric line-up, it said.
+Through 2022, vehicles powered by its "e-power" gasoline-hybrid technology would likely comprise the majority of Nissan's electric line-up through 2022, it said.
 Such vehicles use gasoline to power the car's motor, requiring a much smaller battery than EVs and therefore are less expensive to produce.

 Nissan and its automaking partners, France's Renault SA and Mitsubishi Motors Corp, together plan to launch 17 electric models as part of their strategy to achieve annual vehicle sales totalling 14 million units by 2022, compared with 10.6 million units in 2017.